civictechdc/guides/learning/getting-started-osx.md

     $ git push origin master

 In that command, `origin` refers to the version of the repo on Github, and `master` refers to the branch of the repo.
-Branches are a whole deeper and awesome layer of git, but you don't know about it just quite yet.
+Branches are a whole deeper and more awesome layer of git. `master` is usually the name of the default branch and is a good place to keep the "live" version of the repo, while other branches can be set up to develop features (including commiting and pushing) that aren't ready to be incorporated into that live version just quite yet.

 Excellent!
 You have now edited your repo.
 Now it's time to request that your changes be pulled back into the original Code for DC version of the repo.

 ## Making a Pull Request

-Back on Github, open up your repo.
+Back on the Github site, open up your fork of the repo.
 Remember that `Pull Requests` tab over on the right?
 Well, now we're going to use it.
 On that page, just click the `New pull request` button up on the right.
 You'll end up here:

 ![](./img/github-pullrequest-start.png)

 Github will automatically compare your repo against the Code for DC repo.
-If everything outside of your committed changes is the same in both repos (this might not be the case if somebody pushed a commit to the file you're working on since you began working), Github will tell you that the pull request can be automatically merged, which will help the owner of the other repo.
-You can (should) also enter a message explaining what the commits in your pull request will do.
+If everything outside of your committed changes is the same in both repos (this might not be the case if somebody pushed a commit to the file you're working on since you last pulled), Github will tell you that the pull request can be automatically merged, which will help the owner of the other repo.
+You can (and should) also enter a message explaining what the commits in your pull request will do.
 Once you're satisfied, hit `Create Pull Request`.

 ![](./img/github-pullrequest-message.png)